 The famous hole in the wall authentic dumpling house in Yuchengco Street, Binondo.
-This tiny food house can be very busy, waited in line for minutes but they make your dumplings in front of you so I think that was entertaining.
+This tiny food house can be jam-packed, waited in line for minutes but they make your dumplings in front of you, so I think that was entertaining.

 Okay.
-Can I just say that the dumplings were phenomenal.
+Can I just say that the dumplings were phenomenal?
 P200 for 14pcs.
-I personally think there is really no wow factor in this place but I like the fact that they are practicing the tradition of making dumplings everyday.
+I personally think there is really no wow factor in this place but I like the fact that they are practicing the tradition of making dumplings every day.
 Fresh ingredients, made daily.
-Or maybe I still hasn’t discover the wow factor?
+Or maybe I still haven’t discovered the wow factor?
 But please, go to this place.
 You’ll love it there.

 Eng Bee Tin

-Another famous chinese deli chain in Ongpin Street is Eng Bee Tin.
+Another famous Chinese deli chain in Ongpin Street is Eng Bee Tin.
 Who doesn’t know Eng Bee Tin?!
 I personally love this because I grew up loving its best selling hopia!
-Their 3-storey store is super awesome too.
-1st floor is grocery, 2nd floor is the restaurant and the 3rd floor is freaking museum!
+Their 3-story store is super awesome too.
+1st floor is a grocery, the 2nd floor is the restaurant, and the 3rd floor is a freaking museum!
 Holy WOW.
-But unfortunately, the museum was under-construction and was closed to the public.
+But unfortunately, the museum was under construction and was closed to the public.
 Which was pretty sad.
 Anyway, this store has a lot to offer.
-Name it, they have it.
+Name it, and they have it.
 Quality restaurant and well, hard to leave without a takeaway ube hopia!